 The Top Hat grew from strength to strength and the word soon got around that it was the place to play.
 Local Hawke's Bay bands and entertainers such as The Shadracks, The Hand and Yolande Gibson graced the stage alongside most touring acts of that era, including Mr. Lee Grant, The Fourmyula, Lou Parun and The Librettos, Ray Columbus and The Invaders, Allison Durbin, Sandie Shaw, The Pleazers, Shane, Larry Morris, Dinah Lee, Frankie Rowles, The Castaways, The La De Da's, The Quincy Conserve, Bari and The Breakaways, and Gerry Merito, to name but a few.
 Pretty much all the stars that were beamed across the nation by the hit TV show C’mon eventually made it up to perform up at the Top Hat.
 During Acker Bilk’s 1963 NZ tour, Bilk himself made contact with Bernie, asking to play a show.

 Bernie saw the need to expand the Top Hat and set about creating a second dance floor in an unused downstairs section of the building.
-“This, in hindsight wasn’t such a great idea,” Bernie recalls, “people soon worked out that they could arrive later in the evening and still get in!”
+“This, in hindsight wasn’t such a great idea,” Bernie recalled, “people soon worked out that they could arrive later in the evening and still get in!”
 The new room was called the Black Orchid Room.

 During 1968, with a slight patronage decline, Bernie closed the venue for a couple of weeks, and transformed the ballroom into MV (Musical Vessel) Top Hat.
 The room was painted out with scenes depicting a nautical theme, with portholes and marine life.